-Many taxpayers get frustrated when dealing with the IRS Automated Collection System (ACS).
+Many taxpayers get frustrated when dealing with the IRS ACS.
 After what can be some long wait times, taxpayers are sometimes presented with seemingly inflexible options for resolving their balance due to the IRS.
 After reaching an impasse with ACS, they often resort to hiring professional help to resolve their tax problems.

 While I do appreciate the business from prospective clients, I am sympathetic to their financial difficulties and encourage them to at least try to resolve their own tax issues before turning to professional assistance.
 In the spirit of trying to encourage this, I have put together a short list of some of my best strategies for dealing with ACS.